aleon1220/kiwiki/devops-tools/git/readme.md

 git reset HEAD $PATH_OF_REPO
 ```
 #### Remove Ignored Files From Remote

-later decided to `.gitignore` them, the files will nevertheless persist in your remote repository.
+Decided to `.gitignore` them, the files will nevertheless persist in your remote repository

 To remedy this
 ``` bash